gvwilson/shuttleworth2014/README.md

 teaching scientists how to use computers to do more research in less time, and with less pain.
 More recently, I've been teaching them how to teach each other those skills.
-I'd like you to help me do more of that, and to make the open source ethos of "mend and extend" normal in teaching.
+I'd like you to help me do more of that, but more importantly, to build tools and share practices that will make the open source ethos of "mend and extend" normal in education.

 My starting point was the realization that giving the average scientist a supercomputer is like giving a Ferrari to a teenager who